somrita-banerjee/app-ideas/Projects/3-Advanced/Money-Mesh.md

 Managing personal finances can be a daunting task, especially when juggling multiple accounts and currencies.
 To address this challenge,
 I’d like to propose MoneyMesh, a web-based personal finance application which can be used to help users manage their finances across multiple accounts and currencies.

 MoneyMesh provides a simple yet powerful way to track income, expenses, and transfers through a ledger-style interface.
 Users can set category-wise budgets, monitor spending habits, receive alerts when limits are exceeded, and generate insightful financial reports.
-It may also includes investment tracking for assets like stocks, crypto, bonds, and real estate.
+It may also include investment tracking for assets like stocks, crypto, bonds, and real estate.

 ## User Stories
 -   [ ] User can create an account and securely log in to the application.